diku-dk/staffeli/README.md

 ## Status

 This is a somewhat coherent summoning of scripts developed during courses using Canvas.
-Brace yourself, help clean this up.
+Brace yourself.
+Lend a hand.

 ## Installation